laavanyebahl/speed-estimation-of-car-with-optical-flow/README.md

 In **train_model.py:** we have the following two functions:
 * prepareData() :  Stores the paths of 4 consecutive optical flow frames + the path of the original frame
-* generateData() :  Generator funciton which loads the images from the path, makes a single train image from 4 consecutives frames and orginal image and feeds it into the network in batches by using yield
+* generateData() :  Generator funciton which loads the images from the path, makes a single train image from 4 consecutive frames and orginal image and feeds it into the network in batches by using yield.

 __Data Augmentation__
-In the generateData() function we double the data for training by simply flipping the combined ttrain images and adding it in the batch along with the same label.
+In the generateData() function we double the data for training by simply flipping the train images and adding it in the batch along with the same label.

 __Training Log and Graph__